techscouter/semantic-xr/semanticXrInstructions.md

 	  * `children` : lower level entities (for example, continents)
         * Here goes even lower level entities...
   * `crossSemanticXrEquality`
-    * For details see: [Examples of crossSemanticXrEquality](Examples/semanticXrExamples.md).
-If a field is missing in an entry it means it equals all possible values for this field - all realityTypes or all realityInstanceIds or all realityInstanceTimestamps or all semanticSpatialEntityIds (or their combination in case more than one field is missing).
+    * For details see: [Examples of crossSemanticXrEquality](Examples/semanticXrExamples.md#crosssemanticxrequality-examples).
+If a field is missing in an entry it means it equals all possible values for this field - all realityIds or all realityInstanceIds or all realityInstanceTimestamps or all semanticSpatialEntityIds (or their combination in case more than one field is missing).
       * `[` : beginning of an array of equal entities
         * `[`
           * `{`
-	      * `realityType`
+	      * `realityId`
 		  * `realityInstanceId`
 	      * `realityInstanceTimestamp` (here could also be a range or a collection of ranges like: '0-60,90-120')
 		  * `semanticSpatialEntityId`
 		  * `}`,
           * `{`
-	      * `realityType`
+	      * `realityId`
 		  * `realityInstanceId`
 	      * `realityInstanceTimestamp` (here could also be a range or a collection of ranges like: '0-60,90-120')
 		  * `semanticSpatialEntityId`